 The Review: Remember this one?
 I thought it appropriate to test one of the most tried-and-true products on the market—Maybelline’s Great Lash formula.
 This brand launched the first mascara I ever purchased for myself and will always hold a place near and dear in my heart.
 Now, it has a clear mascara–brow gel hybrid to keep your lashes and eyebrows in place (but very natural-looking).

 I really loved how nicely it separated each hair and set my brows for the entire day.
 On this particular day, I spent the majority of my time sitting at this desk, in front of this very computer.
 So on the scale of major activity, it was about a zero.
 But to be honest, that’s how a lot of my days go.
-The gel held up quite nicely, and the hairs were perfectly in place by the time I returned home at the end of the workday.
+The gel held up quite well, and the hairs were perfectly in place by the time I returned home at the end of the workday.
 It had a bit of sheen too, so they were glossy in all the best ways.
 Plus, you can’t beat the price.

 The Product: Anastasia Beverly Hills Brow Gel in Clear ($22)

 The Review: This one has long been my go-to.
 I love the hold (the brow hairs do not move), and it’s important to me that each brow stays in its proper place.
 I feather each brow, brushing the hairs up and out to define the arch and keep the strays under control, as I never tweeze or wax.
 The formula ensures there’s no flaking or stickiness in sight, and it’s enriched with chamomile to condition your brows as you wear it each day.
 The best part?
 It’s small enough to stick in your bag, so you can have it on hand everywhere you go.
-Who knows when a brow emergency will arise?

 As part of the experiment, I made sure to wear this one when I went out to celebrate a friend’s birthday.
-I like to dance, and on this particular night, I really boogied down.
+I like to dance, and on this particular night, I really got down.
 The air conditioning was on, but that didn’t stop my face from sweating like crazy.
 That combination could be the end of many brow gels, so I did a mirror check in the bathroom at midnight.
 As expected, not a hair was out of place.
 My brows were still intact and looking like a million bucks.

 The Product: Charlotte Tilbury Legendary Brows in Clear ($23)